eas342/mirage_runs/README.md

 ```
 I ran into a problem with the `drizzle` package that was fixed by `--no-cached-dir`, but it may not be necessary for future versions.

-### Testing the installation on a minimal example.
+### Step 4: Test the installation on a minimal example.
 After your installation is complete, you can test it.
 This should take a few minutes to finish a simple simulation of a few short integrations.

 ``` bash